 - ★9 required from three of the following four areas, with ★6 taken at the 200-level. - a.
 Language, Writing - b.
 Reading Histories - c.
 Textualities - d.
 Reading Politics - (2) ★12 required from four of the following five areas:. - a.
 Old and Middle English Literature and Culture - b.
-Early Modern Literature and Culture - Restoration and Eighteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - Nineteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - Twentieth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures)
+Early Modern Literature and Culture - Restoration and Eighteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - d.
+Nineteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - Twentieth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures)

 Note: A course that spans more than one of these time periods may be used to fulfill only one of the above historical requirements.
+A course thus used to fulfill an Area 2 historical requirement must be predominantly focused on one time period, while it may include writing from more than one.

 - (3) ★6 required from two of the following four areas, with at least ★3 taken in Canadian Literature and Culture

-- a Canadian Literature and Culture
+- a.
+Canadian Literature and Culture

 - b.
 Postcolonial Literature and Culture

 - c.
 American Literature and Culture

 - d.
 Aboriginal/Indigenous Literature and Culture

-- Certain 300- and 400-level WRITE courses have specific 200-level and/or 300-level prerequisites. - (2) English majors should take ★6 in Shakespeare. - (3) Students taking English as a major and Writing as a minor cannot count WRITE courses toward requirements for the major.
-WRITE and approved cross-listed courses apply as ENGL courses for students taking English as a major and subject other than Writing as a minor; however no more than ★15 of WRITE courses may be used to fulfill program requirements.
+- Certain 300- and 400-level WRITE courses have specific 200-level and/or 300-level prerequisites. - (2) Students taking English as a major and Writing as a minor cannot count WRITE courses toward requirements for the major.
+WRITE and approved cross-listed courses apply as ENGL courses for students taking English as a major and a subject other than Writing as a minor; however no more than ★15 of WRITE courses may be used to fulfill program requirements.
 See §43.3(5) for regulations concerning cross-listed courses.